-However, if the user does not want to tune the current loop after changing a different stepping motor, then Motor self-test and parameter auto-setup technology of the DM422C can replace manual tuning the Drive with ProTuner.
-Just changes SW4 two times in 1 second, and then the Drive will auto-identify the new motor and auto-configure related control parameters for optimum responses.
+However, if the user does not want to tune the current loop after changing a different stepping motor, then Motor auto-identification and parameter auto-configuration technology of the DM432C can replace manual tuning the driver with ProTuner.
+Just changes SW4 two times in 1 second, and then the driver will auto-identify the new motor and auto-configure related control parameters for optimum responses.
 Recommend use this function after changing the driven motor.